-Please join USIP and the Alliance for Peacebuilding for a symposium in honor of International Mother Language Day.
+On February 21, USIP and the Alliance for Peacebuilding held a symposium in honor of International Mother Language Day.

 The role of language—both as a means of communication and as an expression of identity – is a vital consideration for any serious discussion of peace and security.
-The Symposium on Language, Peace, and Security, which marks UNESCO’s International Mother Language Day, will:
+The Symposium on Language, Peace, and Security, which marks UNESCO’s International Mother Language Day:

-- Look at the overlooked linguistic and educational dimensions of a simmering conflict pitting Pattani Malay-speaking Muslims against the government of Thailand.
+- Looked at the overlooked linguistic and educational dimensions of a simmering conflict pitting Pattani Malay-speaking Muslims against the government of Thailand.

-- Address the importance of ensuring linguistic human rights through educational policies and practices that value and promote linguistic diversity.
+- Addressed the importance of ensuring linguistic human rights through educational policies and practices that value and promote linguistic diversity.

-- Consider language policy in education and how it may serve to exacerbate or mitigate violence.
+- Considered language policy in education and how it may serve to exacerbate or mitigate violence.

 Can careful consideration of language and communications in discussions of peace and security lead to real solutions to conflicts?
 How do issues of language, language complexity, and communication play out in peace-building efforts and ongoing security?
 How can language issues be identified and addressed effectively in policy planning and execution?

-Join SIL International, the Center for Applied Linguistics, the Alliance for Peacebuilding, and the United States Institute of Peace for an exploration of these issues at the Symposium on Language, Peace, and Security on February 21, 2014.
-Registration begins at 12:30.
+The SIL International, the Center for Applied Linguistics, the Alliance for Peacebuilding, and the United States Institute of Peace hosted an exploration of these issues at the Symposium on Language, Peace, and Security on February 21, 2014.